 Continuous integration is a DevOps software development practice where developers regularly merge their code changes into a central repository, after which automated builds and tests are run.
 Continuous integration most often refers to the build or integration stage of the software release process and entails both an automation component (e.g. a CI or build service) and a cultural component (e.g. learning to integrate frequently).
 The key goals of continuous integration are to find and address bugs quicker, improve software quality, and reduce the time it takes to validate and release new software updates.

-In the past, developers on a team might work in isolation for an extended period of time and only attempt to merge their changes to the master branch once their work was completed.
-This batched process made merging accumulated code changes difficult and time-consuming.
-This is compounded when small bugs accumulate for a long time without correction.
-These factors combined made it harder to deliver updates to customers quickly.
+In the past, developers on a team might work in isolation for an extended period of time and only merge their changes to the master branch once their work was completed.
+This made merging code changes difficult and time-consuming, and also resulted in bugs accumulating for a long time without correction.
+These factors made it harder to deliver updates to customers quickly.

 With continuous integration, developers frequently commit to a shared repository using a version control system such as Git.
 Prior to each commit, developers may choose to run local unit tests on their code as an extra verification layer before integrating.
-A continuous integration service detects commits to the shared repository, and automatically builds and runs unit tests on the new code changes to immediately surface any functional or integration errors.
+A continuous integration service automatically builds and runs unit tests on the new code changes to immediately surface any errors.

 Continuous integration refers to the build and unit testing stages of the software release process.
 Every revision that is committed triggers an automated build and test.

 With continuous delivery, code changes are automatically built, tested, and prepared for a release to production.
 Continuous delivery expands upon continuous integration by deploying all code changes to a testing environment and/or a production environment after the build stage.